 For people that don’t have any injuries and can’t feel their hamstrings, I always go with some high-reps hypertrophy, including isometric holds (12-20 reps T2230).
 Add with that different foot positions: dorsiflexion in concentric, plantar flexion in eccentric.

-Posterior chain is not only a hip hinge: My first reflex as a coach back in the days when I had someone that was anterior chain dominant and had zero or close to zero posterior chain mind-muscle connection was to start with a couple of hip thrusts as fillers between sets of Romanian deadlifts.
+The posterior chain is not only a hip hinge: My first reflex as a coach back in the days when I had someone that was anterior chain dominant and had zero or close to zero posterior chains mind-muscle connection was to start with a couple of hip thrusts as fillers between sets of Romanian deadlifts.

 I would see if they could engage their posterior chain while standing up vs lying on the floor and choose at what level they were ready to work.
 The problem is we always address posterior chain work with the hip hinge movement, as it is the movement that is referred to as « hamstring » work in CrossFit.